stardist/stardist-docs/docs/faq.md

 Besides being rather robust to intensity changes, our pretrained models are able to segment objects with a fair range of sizes.
 Please take a look at the respective training datasets to get an idea of the object size variations that the model should be able handle.
 In the future, we might provide additional metadata for each pretrained model to help you with that.
 Also please have a look [at this related question](#is-there-an-upper-size-limit-for-objects-to-be-well-segmented).

 If your images contain relatively large objects and you observe lots of over-segmentation mistakes (i.e. several smaller objects predicted instead of an expected large one), you should try to reduce the pixel resolution of the image before applying StarDist.
+The easiest way to do that is to use the parameter `scale` when calling `model.predict_instances`.

 #### Is there a pretrained model for 3D, or do you plan to release one?